Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network

 \subsubsection{Prior-Free Illumination Estimator}

-As shown in Fig. \ref{fig:all_arch}(a), the Prior-Free Illumination Estimator computes multi-scale illumination maps in a data-driven manner without relying on explicit physical priors.
-It utilizes adaptive average pooling to capture diverse lighting degradations across three spatial resolutions: $16 \times 16$, $32 \times 32$, and $64 \times 64$.
-At each scale $s$, an Illumination Estimation Module ($IE_s$) predicts the illumination map $\bar{L}_s$:
+As shown in Fig. \ref{fig:all_arch}(a), the Prior-Free Illumination Estimator computes multi-scale illumination maps in a data-driven manner without explicit physical priors.
+It uses adaptive average pooling to capture various lighting degradations at three scales, including $16 \times 16$, $32 \times 32$, and $64 \times 64$ pixels.
+Given a scale $s$, a single Illumination Estimation Module ($IE_s$) predicts the light map $\bar{L}_s$ according to:

-Each $IE_s$ consists of a Stem block and Transformer Block, which are responsible for encoding both local and global illumination contexts.
-To compute the scale-specific lit-up images, the model applies an element-wise multiplication with the input image:
+Each $IE_s$ contains a Stem block and a Transformer Block, which are used to encode local and global illumination characteristics, respectively.

+To compute a scale-specific lit-up image, an element-wise multiplication is applied to the input image and a light map:

-The lit-up images from all scales are then fused using an adaptive convolutional fusion strategy:
+The lit-up images obtained at all scales are then fused by a concatenation operation and a convolution operation:

-This hierarchical estimation and fusion mechanism enables the model to robustly handle diverse lighting degradations in underwater scenarios and provides a well-normalized input for subsequent semantics-guided restoration.
+The above hierarchical estimation and fusion mechanism enables our PSG-UIENet to robustly handle various lighting degradations in underwater environments and provides a well-normalized input for the subsequent semantics-guided restoration operation.